Things To Do

 Immerse in an unforgettable hike.

-A popular hiking destination known for its challenging trails and breathtaking views of the surrounding landscapes.
+A popular hiking destination nearby, offering challenging trails and scenic views of the surrounding landscape.

 How to reach Magallanes by plane.